 2. Your streak is more important than your score — so protect it

 So many people get this one wrong.
-I don’t think I’m particularly good at Wordle (my average from those 324 games is just under 4), but my official streak is currently at 246 — which I bet is pretty high.
+I don’t think I’m particularly good at Wordle (my average from those 363 games is just under 4), but my official streak is currently at 167, which I imagine is pretty high.
 And if you also consider the games I played on the Wordle Archive, then my unofficial streak is currently at 288.

 Yeah, it’s a thrill to get a 3/6 or even 2/6, but is that high worth chasing compared to the low you’d get from losing a 60-game streak?
 No way.
 Speaking of which…

 I know, I know: some people will say winning 365 games of Wordle counts for nothing if you’re not on hard mode.
 And maybe they’re right.
 But in another (more accurate) way, they're wrong.

 A brainteaser should reward strategy or knowledge, not just luck.
 Of course luck plays its part in every game of Wordle, but on hard mode it can guarantee that you lose your streak, and that’s just frustrating.

 Why?
 Well consider a word like WATCH, the answer to game 265 above.
 Even if you played CATCH as your first guess, giving you four out of five letters from the start, you couldn’t be sure that you’d win purely through your own genius.
 That’s because there are more than five more possible answers: HATCH, BATCH, PATCH, LATCH and MATCH, as well as WATCH itself.
 On hard mode, there would be absolutely nothing you could do to increase your chances of winning; no clever strategy or inspired thinking.
 You’d just be left guessing and hoping.

 On standard mode, meanwhile, you could do what I described above, and play a throwaway word that narrows down the options.
 That’s strategy rather than luck — and surely more in keeping with the spirit of the game.